aws-samples/aws-alexa-workshop-smarthome/docs/account-linking.md

 > for the user.

 Account linking in the Alexa Skills Kit uses [OAuth 2.0](https://tools.ietf.org/html/rfc6749).
-By default, OAuth 2.0 for App Client in Cognito User Pool is not enabled.
-Follow the following step to enable Auth2.0.

 The following diagram explains the flow of obtain an **AccessToken** from your OAuth2.0 system.

 ![Auth-Code-Flow](assets/auth-code-flow.png)